Bootloader: Legacy BIOS

 In floppy and superfloppy volume boot records, up to 59 bytes are occupied for the extended BIOS parameter block (EBPB) on FAT12 and FAT16 volumes since DOS 4.0, whereas the FAT32 EBPB introduced with DOS 7.1 requires even 87 bytes, leaving only 423 bytes for the boot loader when assuming a sector size of 512 bytes.
 Microsoft boot sectors, therefore, traditionally imposed certain restrictions on the boot process.
 For example, the boot file had to be located at a fixed position in the root directory of the file system and stored within consecutive sectors, conditions taken care of by the SYS command and slightly relaxed in later versions of DOS.
 The boot loader was then able to load the first three sectors of the file into memory, which happened to contain another embedded boot loader able to load the remainder of the file into memory.
 When Microsoft added logical block addressing (LBA) and FAT32 support, they switched to a boot loader reaching over two physical sectors, using 386 instructions for size reasons.
 At the same time, other vendors managed to squeeze much more functionality into a single boot sector without relaxing the original constraints on only minimal available memory (32 KiB) and processor support (8088/8086).
 For example, DR-DOS boot sectors are able to locate the boot file in the FAT12, FAT16 and FAT32 file systems, and load it into memory as a whole via CHS or LBA, even if the file is not stored in a fixed location and in consecutive sectors.

 In x86 computers, second-stage bootloaders, such as PBR, operate without the strict 512-byte limitation of their first-stage counterparts.
 They execute in a more sophisticated environment, typically ranging from 8KB to several megabytes in size.
 This expanded space allows implementation of complex features such as filesystem support, runtime configuration, and bootloader menu interfaces.
 The second-stage boot loader does not need drivers for its own operation, but may instead use generic storage access methods provided by system firmware such as the BIOS, though typically with restricted hardware functionality and lower performance.

 In x86 computers, third-stage bootloaders include IO.SYS, NTLDR, BOOTMGR, and GRUB.

 UEFI

-UEFI (except for CSM boot) does not rely on boot sectors, it loads next-stage bootloader (such as BOOTMGR and GRUB2) from EFI System Partition directly.
+UEFI (except for CSM boot) does not rely on boot sectors; it directly loads the next-stage bootloader (such as BOOTMGR and GRUB2) from the EFI System Partition.